racedisparityaudit/style-guide/a-z.md

 Research showed that even data-literate users struggled to understand this important statistical concept when numbers were presented in a table or an explanation offered in commentary.

-Where confidence intervals are available for the data, include the following standard explanation in ''Things you need to know'':

-> Differences are statistically significant if the results for the 2 groups or time periods being compared are within entirely different ranges.

 In Methodology, include a note like the following, customised for individual measures: